All Episodes

 Where'd your economy go?

-They they opened their borders.
+They open their borders.

-Remember in 2000, what 14, about 15 and 16, so many of us was like, what are you doing?
+Remember in 2000, what, 14, about 15 and 16, so many of us was like, what are you doing?

-You know, I lived at Deutsche English, right?
+You know, I lived, right?

 I speak German.